East Lancs OmniTown: History

 A batch of N94UB chassis were bodied by East Lancs.
 In early 2002, receiving the Myllennium style of bodywork, as fitted to DAF SB220 and Dennis Dart SLF chassis.
 These were delivered to London Easylink, then were transferred to East Thames Buses as the ELS class, and were, in essence, OmniTowns, but lacked the Scania identity, the Scania badges were added the following year.

 Mayne of Manchester also bought two Scania N94UBs with East Lancs Myllennium bodies in 2004.
 After the acquisition of its bus business by Stagecoach, they were renumbered 28506 (YN53GFJ) and 28507 (YN53PCV).

-The first batch of genuine OmniTowns to appear in the United Kingdom were delivered to Nottingham City Transport in 2004 for use on tram feeder services.
+The first batch of OmniTowns with a different bodywork style to appear in the United Kingdom were delivered to Nottingham City Transport in 2004 for use on tram feeder services.
 The bodywork, in common with the OmniDekka, was built by East Lancs but received front and rear panels from Scania, to match the OmniCity/OmniDekka.
 The body only differed from the East Lancs Myllennium in terms of the front and rear panels.

 In 2006, the OmniTown could temporarily be ordered with modified Esteem front and rear panels.
 This version is currently operating with Metrobus and Plymouth Citybus.
 The central part of the bodywork was the same as the OmniTown.

-In 2007 a shortened 10.9m version of the Scania OmniCity replaced the East Lancs OmniTown body on the N94UB chassis.
-Metrobus currently operate 10 of these on the Fastway route 100.

-Styling

-It is completely different from the Scania OmniCity that its front is flatter and has no lump above the windscreen, it has a rounded roof dome similar to the OmniCity with a single-curvature windscreen and a separate destination blind.
-Although its front and rear were based on the Scania OmniCity, there are slight differences between the OmniTown and OmniCity, when comparing them, the East Lancs OmniTown front (pictured above) is flatter than OmniCity's.
-The OmniCity also has a lump above the windscreen.